-THE REV. GREGORY R. DELL (2008): Inducted as a Friend of the Community, he has served as an exemplary ally to LGBT communities in Chicago and beyond and as a model activist for social justice.
+The Rev. GREGORY R. DELL (2008): Inducted as a Friend of the Community, he has served as an exemplary ally to LGBT communities in Chicago and beyond and as a model activist for social justice.
 He is a former pastor of Chicago's Broadway United Methodist Church and is now retired.
 Involved for decades in issues of social change, he has been a pioneering and courageous supporter of same-sex unions in the face of opposition from his own church and elsewhere.

 JOHN D'EMILIO (2005): His work in the field of LGBT history has had wide impact.
-He has published eight books and has been on the faculty of the University of Illinois at Chicago since 1999, where he is professor of history and of women's and gender studies.
+He has published eight books and was on the faculty of the University of Illinois at Chicago from 1999 to 2014, where he was professor of history and of women's and gender studies.
 His research was cited in the Supreme Court's Lawrence v.
 Texas decision invalidating sodomy laws.
 He has lectured widely and served on numerous boards, including that of the Gerber/Hart Library for several years.